 Roundabouts are common for traffic calming.
 Yield to inside traffic and signal before exiting.

 Gas is more expensive in Bulgaria, and cars have smaller tanks.
 Gas stations offer different types of gasoline based on octane levels (98, 95, 91, and sometimes 100).
 They also provide diesel and LPG.
 You won’t find 87, 89, or 93 octane gas.
 Prices are per liter, not per gallon (1 gallon = 3.8 liters).
+These are example prices; gas prices are adjusted frequently.

 Traffic lights are located on the nearby side, so stop just before them and look up to see them.